SruthiKorembathe/CICDImplementation/Using-the-templates.md

 Workarounds:

 - Use HTML directly in your Markdown for `<dl>`, `<dt>`, and `<dd>`.
-   When using these, you may not use markdown within the HTML section, and need to use HTML tags.
+   When using these, you may not use Markdown within the HTML section, and need to use HTML tags.
    Here is an example:
    <dl>